 Bow windows are similar to bay windows, both project out from the home creating extra space and both feature multiple window panels.
 The main difference is that with bow windows enough window panes are used to create a curved look rather than the angled look of bay windows.

 Casements are another form of hinged window, but unlike awning windows which open upward, casements open up outward from the side.
 These windows can be combined with other styles like bay windows to create a versatile window arrangement.

-This is the most commonly used window in residential applications.
+Double Hung windows are the most commonly used windows in residential applications.
 Featuring two panels that can be opened vertically and move independently of each other.
 Meaning to you can create gaps at the top and bottom of the window frame allowing for better airflow around the windows.

 Lear More About Our Window Styles

 As you can see, with all these available window styles you can create some gorgeous and exciting window designs that truly reflect the style of your home.
 To find out more about our window styles and general window services contact us today at 888-PRO-1998 (888-776-1998).
 You can also schedule a Free No-Pressure Estimate today!

 Click on a point on the map below to see photos and/or videos of that project.